cosmos/sdk-tutorials/b9lab-content/3-main-concepts/07-messages.md

     $ starport scaffold message playMove idValue fromX:uint fromY:uint toX:uint toY:uint --module checkers --response idValue
     ```

-    Which yields, among others, the object files, callbacks, and a new file for you to include your code in:
+    Which yields among others the object files, callbacks, and a new file for you to include your code in:

     ```go
     func (k msgServer) PlayMove(goCtx context.Context, msg *types.MsgPlayMove) (*types.MsgPlayMoveResponse, error) {